 Candidates can commence their campaign for election at any time.
-Candidates do not have to be formally nominated or have their nomination declared by the Electoral Commissioner before they start campaigning.
+There is no requirement for candidates to be formally nominated or to have had their nomination declared by the Electoral Commissioner before they may start campaigning.

-Campaigning can take a number of forms, including advertising in the press, on radio and television, through websites, through distribution of pamphlets, flyers and posters, emails, public relations exercises or meeting the public face to face.
+Campaigning can take many forms, including advertising in the press, on radio and television, through websites and social media platforms, through distribution of pamphlets, flyers and posters, emails, public relations exercises or meeting the public face to face.
 How a candidate conducts their campaign is entirely up to the candidate (or the party they represent) within the confines of the law.

 However, there are legal requirements that must be met.
 Most campaign material, other than advertisements on radio and television, must be authorised in compliance with the Electoral Act.
-Radio and television advertising is regulated separately under the Commonwealth's Broadcasting Services Act 1992.
+Radio and television advertising is regulated separately by the Australian Communications and Media Authority (ACMA) under the Commonwealth's Broadcasting Services Act 1992 (Cth).